Our website uses cookies for statistical purposes.

 Investors choose the most suitable business type according to their business plan, the available capital and whether or not they plan on working together with a partner to develop the business.

-Partnerships in Mexico are business forms favored by investors who share the same business goals.
-The general partnership is established by partners who will co-own the business and will be able to contribute to the business assets as they see fit.
 In this business form, all investors have unlimited liability and partners are jointly liable for the debts and obligations of the business.
-In the limited partnership, one or more partners may benefit from a higher degree of protection (they are not jointly liable for all the debts, like the rest of the general partners, but they are liable according to their asset contributions).
+In a limited partnership, one or more partners may benefit from a higher degree of protection (they are not jointly liable for all the debts, like the rest of the general partners, but they are liable according to their asset contributions).

-The companies are the limited liability company and the limited liability stock company.
-The limited liability company is suited to small or medium-sized businesses and investors are only liable to the extent they have contributed to the capital.
 It cannot sell shares and their transferability is restricted.
-The number of partners is limited to 25.
+The number of partners is limited to 50.
 The limited liability stock company shares some characteristics in that the liability is limited to the amount of contributed capital.
 However, this type of company can sell shares and their transferability is established in the company’s bylaws.

-The Law Governing Commercial Companies contains provisions for the management and control of a Mexican company.
+The Law Governing Commercial Companies (or the Mexican General Law for Commercial Companies) contains provisions for the management and control of a Mexican company.
 The stock corporation can have an unlimited number of shareholders and at least two founding members.
-Its management is performed by one or more directors who do not need to be shareholders in the company but are appointed following a Shareholder’s Meeting.

 You can also contact us if you need the services of a CPA in Mexico.
 These are necessary once a business becomes operational and it takes into consideration numerous accounting matters, such as calculating the taxes due, the employment taxes, the tax deductions, etc.